The Quick Facts about Breast Reduction

-Breast reduction surgery removes excess skin, fat, and glandular tissue, resulting in smaller, lighter and firmer breasts that are better-shaped in proportion to the rest of the body.*
+This procedure removes excess skin, fat, and glandular tissue, resulting in smaller, lighter and firmer breasts that are better-shaped in proportion to the rest of the body.*

 Predefined incisions are made on the breast, and excess skin, fat, and glandular tissue are removed.
 The nipple is then elevated to its new position on the breast mound, and the remaining tissues are closed around it.
 Some liposuction of adjacent areas may be performed at the same time to improve the shape of the new breast.
+Schedule a consultation today!

 For additional information on breast reduction, visit the American Society of Plastic Surgeons for this procedure.